input-output-hk/cip72-dapp-registration/README.md

 ## Create Off-chain JSON with DApp data

-Initiate your DApp's on-chain registration journey by crafting an offchain-metadata.json file.
+Initiate your DApp's on-chain registration journey by crafting an offchain-metadata.json file (list your DApp under one or several appropriate categories from this category list ["DeFi", "Development", "Education", "Games", "Identity", "Marketplace", "NFT", "Other", "Security"]).
 Seek inspiration from the 16 sample offchain-metadata.json files conveniently housed within the [examples](./examples) folder.
 Once this document is ready, upload onto any web platform – the DApp's website or a repository like Github Gist.
 Now, you can use that URL when the script asks you to input, which will be used for the onchain metadatada of the transaction.